johnconraddomingo/copilot.suncorp/foundationals/03-copilot-chat-1-ask.md

 > `Provide me the recipe for a chicken casserole`

-As anticipated, Copilot focuses on programming support and will not provide a recipe.
+Because copilot focuses on programming support, it may not provide the recipe.
 GitHub's AI training ensures it prioritizes coding assistance.

 ## The three S's of Prompt Crafting